What is a Dual Diagnosis?

 Our therapeutic team at Pathways works closely with each client to determine the best possible customized course of action to achieve ultimate healing.
 There is no standard treatment option that produces optimal results with every person with Dual Diagnosis because everyone has a complex relationship with his or her substance abuse and mental health issues.
 Our Utah-based team of mental health and addiction experts performs a complete and thorough evaluation of each individual who comes to us for help before crafting a program to maximize the benefits of psychiatric and substance abuse treatment.

-Pathways Real Life Recovery is Utah’s Premier Co-Occuring Disorders Treatment Center
+Pathways Real Life Recovery is Utah’s Premier Co-Occurring Disorders Treatment Center

 We know how difficult it can be to make that first step, but you and your loved ones will be glad you did.
 Many people are reluctant to seek treatment because they have family or employment responsibilities that must be taken care of, but our intensive outpatient program allows you to maintain your obligations.
 We treat each client with dignity, respect, and love, helping them to break the cycle of shame and guilt associated with addiction and mental health disorders.
 We provide clients with the best possible chance of successful recovery from Dual Diagnosis using trusted treatment methods and ensuring that each person receives the support and high level of care necessary to make positive life changes.